OBDS-Training/Help/content/en/docs/linux/working/compress/index.md

 ![Using the '-c' option of the 'gzip' command.](gzip.png)

-## Use tar
+## Archive using tar

 The `tar` command stands for _tape archive_.

 It is an archiving file format that combines multiple files -- and directories -- into a single file, called a _tar archive_.

-Optionally, archives can be further compressed during their creation -- using, for instance, the `gzip` command.
+Optionally, tar archives can be further compressed during their creation -- using, for instance, the `gzip` command.

 The `tar` command can be used to create, modify, and extract files that are